Is Lactic Acidosis a Concern When Taking Metformin?

 There is a joke amongst pharmacists and physicians that if people actually read the full list of side effects on the packet insert, nobody would ever take medications.
 When it comes to serious side effects, Metformin is among the safest out there.
 However, patients read about Metformin and lactic acidosis, and they shy away from Metformin.
 So, what is lactic acidosis and how real is this risk?

-Since then, several studies have actually shown that use of Metformin did not increase the risk of lactic acidosis, and, in one study, zero occurrences of lactic acidosis were observed among type 2 diabetes patients utilizing Metformin.
+Since then, studies show that Metformin did not increase the risk of lactic acidosis.
+In one study, zero occurrences of lactic acidosis were observed among type 2 diabetes patients utilizing Metformin.
 A widespread review4 found no cases of lactic acidosis in 36,000 patient-years of exposure to Metformin and concluded that there was no evidence to support a role for Metformin in the development of lactic acidosis.

 Among approximately the first million patients who have received Metformin in the U.S., 47 reports were made to the FDA of lactic acidosis.
 Of those, only 20 were fatal; 43 of the 47 cases had renal failure or congestive heart failure prior to taking Metformin.
 Both renal failure and congestive heart failure are contraindicated per the medication insert for use of Metformin.
 Studies done on patients with type 2 diabetes have shown that the rate of lactic acidosis is similar in patients who are taking Metformin and in patients who have never taken Metformin.